ePaperInnovation/pl-mcu-epd/Documentation/getstarted.rst

 --------------
 The software requires a processor board, Ruddock2 (optional if using the Parrot processor board), a display interface board and a display to match the interface board.

-If using the optional Ruddock2 board, ensure that:
+If using the Parrot board and the optional Ruddock2 board, ensure that:

-1. The “I2C isolate” 2-pin header, has no link fitted
+1. The P5 “I2C isolate” 2-pin header on the Ruddock2, has no link fitted
-2. The P4 2-pin header, has a link fitted
+2. The P4 2-pin header on the Ruddock2, has a link fitted
-3. The switch SW7 is set to ON
+3. The switch SW7 on the Ruddock2 is set to ON
-4. 5V power supply, 200mA for small displays, 2A for large displays
+4. 5V power supply, 200mA for small displays, 2A for large displays, is used and the P16 3-pin header on the Parrot has a link fitted on position "JACK" (1-2)

 The processor board plugs into the Ruddock2 using the two parallel headers, note the processor board